michellevit/Site-Blocker-Chrome-Extension/README.txt

 3. How to Use the Extension:

 - Select the 'Extensions' puzzle icon again, and click 'SiteBlocker'
+  * Optional: Click the pin icon to pin it to the browser
 - Add a website by entering input in the 'Add to Block List' input area, and select the 'Block' button
 - To delete a website from your blocked websites list, simply select the trash icon beside the URL you want to unblock
 * Note: websites should be entered in the format 'www.websitename.com' or 'websitename.com'